A cubical model for $(\infty, n)$-categories: Introduction

 \textbf{Organization of the paper.} We begin in \cref{sec:background} by reviewing the necessary background on model categories, cubical sets, and complicial sets.
 In \cref{sec:cubical}, we introduce marked cubical sets, study their basic properties, and construct both the lax and the pseudo Gray tensor products.
 In \cref{sec:model}, we define comical sets and construct the model structure for them.
 As a proof of concept, we define in \cref{homotopy-1-categories} the homotopy $1$-category of a comical set and show that it has expected properties.
 We then turn our attention to the comparison between the cubical and the simplicial approaches.
 We extend the triangulation functor to marked cubical sets in \cref{triangulation}, show that it is strong monoidal with respect to both the lax and the pseudo Gray tensor products in \cref{sec:triangulating-gray}, and that it is a left Quillen functor in \cref{sec:triangulating-quillen}.

 \textbf{Acknowledgement.} The authors benefited greatly from conversations about related matters with Alexander Campbell, Emily Riehl, and Dominic Verity.
+The paper was greatly improved by the comments of the anonymous referee.
 This material is based upon work supported by the National Science Foundation under Grant No.~1440140, while the authors were in residence at the Mathematical Sciences Research Institute in Berkeley, California, in the program ``Higher Categories and Categorification'' in Spring 2020.
 We would like to thank the MSRI for its hospitality, and the program organizers for giving us the opportunity to participate.
 Above all, we thank (again) Emily Riehl for continued support and encouragement.